anasouardini/blog/src/pages/posts/remove-duplicates-from-a-javascript-array.md

 </div></figure>

-the <code>filter</code> method is working almost like the <code>reduce</code> and <code>map</code> methods, it also takes a callback and returns elements that pass our condition. it's like <code>map</code> since it also returns multiple values except that map returns all the values without filtering them.
+the `filter` method is working almost like the `reduce` and `map` methods, it also takes a callback and returns elements that pass our condition. it's like `map` since it also returns multiple values except that map returns all the values without filtering them.

-we can enhance the previous solution, instead of using for loop we're going to implement this filter method since it loops through all the values in the array without using a <code>for</code>/<code>forEach</code> loop.
+we can enhance the previous solution, instead of using for loop we're going to implement this filter method since it loops through all the values in the array without using a `for`/`forEach` loop.

 so with this JS method, we're going to get a loop that loops through the original array and only returns unique values.